Trevor-Rowe/gizmo-web/README.md

-# This project is leverages the Gizmo SDK Emulation Library for a Browser-Based Experience!
+# Experience the GameBoyColor Within Your Browser!